bratkartoffel/security-jwt/README.md

 ## Manual configuration (legacy):
 * Add the dependencies to your build script
-* Configure your boot application to pick up our components (add "eu.fraho.spring.securityJwt" to the scanBasePackages field of your ```@SpringBootApplication```)
+* Configure your boot application to pick up our components (add "eu.fraho.spring.security" to the scanBasePackages field of your ```@SpringBootApplication```)
-* Optionally add the BouncyCastle Provider (e.g. within the [main-Method](base/src/test/java/eu/fraho/spring/securityJwt/util/CreateEcdsaJwtKeys.java))
+* Optionally add the BouncyCastle Provider (e.g. within the [main-Method](base/src/test/java/eu/fraho/spring/security/util/CreateEcdsaJwtKeys.java))
   * **Hint:** This is required if you would like to use the ECDSA signature algorithm!
 * Optionally use my enhanced PasswordEncoder as a ```@Bean```
 * Optionally choose a refresh token store implementation and set it as ```fraho.jwt.refresh.cache-impl```

 ## General steps for both methos:
-* Create an implementation of UserDetailsService that returns an instance of [JwtUser](base/src/main/java/eu/fraho/spring/securityJwt/dto/JwtUser.java)
+* Create an implementation of UserDetailsService that returns an instance of [JwtUser](base/src/main/java/eu/fraho/spring/security/dto/JwtUser.java)
 * By default, this service will create a random hmac secret for signatures on each startup.
 To stay consistent accress service restarts and not kicking clients out please either change the algorithm (recommended) or specifiy at least an hmac keyfile.

 # Usage for clients